Bayahibe

 Local Transportation

-• 4.
-Altos de Chavón: Step back in time as you visit this replica of a 16th-century Mediterranean village.
-Admire the cobblestone streets, charming buildings, and stunning views of the Chavón River.
+• Altos de Chavón: A fascinating replica of a 16th-century Mediterranean village, Altos de Chavón offers cobblestone streets and stunning views of the Chavón River.
+It’s a cultural highlight not to be missed.

 Where to Stay

-Bayahibe offers a range of accommodation options to suit every budget and preference.
-From luxurious all-inclusive resorts to cozy boutique hotels and charming guesthouses, you’ll find the perfect place to rest and rejuvenate after a day of exploration.
-Some popular resorts in Bayahibe include Dreams Dominicus La Romana, Hilton La Romana, and Iberostar Hacienda Dominicus.
-For a more intimate experience, consider staying at small family-run establishments or eco-friendly lodges that offer a closer connection to nature and the local community.
+Bayahibe offers a range of accommodations to suit different preferences and budgets.
+Luxurious all-inclusive resorts like Dreams Dominicus La Romana and Hilton La Romana provide comfort and convenience.
+For a more intimate experience, consider staying at eco-friendly lodges or small family-run establishments that offer a closer connection to the local community.

 Posted by